Guatemala- Tikal

 Guatemala- arrival

 After nearly 30 days of exploring this small country, we found that leaving Belize was a fairly simple procedure.
 The Belize side requires a few fees and stamps upon exit.
 And try as I might, I could not get the agent to smile, even though we were all speaking English.
-But entering Guatemala was a … More Guatemala- arrival
+But entering Guatemala was … More Guatemala- arrival

 Belize- week one